 How to fix:

-This is not the end of the alternator and thankfully there is an easy fix without even removing the alternator, to fix and clean it simply remove the rear cover from the alternator and use a water bottle with a sports lid to clean it out while brushing it with your trusty tooth brush, assuming you brush your teeth while in the bush.
+This is not the end of the alternator and thankfully there is an easy fix without even removing the alternator, to fix and clean it: simply remove the rear cover from the alternator and use a water bottle with a sports lid to clean it out while brushing it with your trusty tooth brush, assuming you brush your teeth while in the bush.
 Sometimes it will need a medium sharp tap with a metal bar the get the contacts going again, if this happens flush it again with water after.

 Still need to remove it?
-Then you will need a 14mm socket to lever the auto tensioner, if you are not sure from here it’s a bit too hard to explain without a video which will be coming in the near future.
+Then you will need a 14mm socket to lever the auto tensioner, if you are not sure from here on it’s a bit too hard to explain without a video which will be coming in the near future.

 If the above doesn’t work then it may be time for a new alternator.
 If traveling remote areas pack a spare just in case.

 A few more handy tips:

 · The Toyota VDJ70 is mainly bolted together with 10mm, 12mm and 14mm nuts and bolts which are bloody great as you can reduce the size of the tool box you need to carry!
 You can almost pull the entire vehicle apart with just those sizes, just remember to add a 22mm for the wheel nuts.